cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Each chain in the Cosmos ecosystem relies on **fast-finality BFT consensus algorithms**, such as the [Tendermint](https://github.com/tendermint/tendermint) consensus.
 This ensures a common consensus mechanism at work in all chains of the network.
 Tendermint itself is used in case of the [Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html), [IRIS Hub](https://www.irishub.rw/), [Binance Chain](https://www.binance.org/en), [Terra](https://www.terra.money/), and [Kava](https://www.kava.io/).

-Before Cosmos came along, developing a smart contract was much easier than building a whole new chain.
+Before Cosmos came along, developing a whole new chain was much more difficult and expensive than building a smart contract.
 Now, with the Cosmos SDK, entire flexible, secure, high performance, and sovereign **application-specific blockchains** can be developed.
 To allow this, building modular, adaptable, and interchangeable open-source development tools is at the center of Cosmos' mission.

 <HighlightBox type="tip">